Nowadays, records management and information management are used almost interchangeably.

 Is there an important distinction?

+What is records management?
 “Records Management” as defined by ARMA, “is the professional field dedicated to information …[that] requires ongoing maintenance, whether it be for evidentiary or specific business purposes.”

-ARMA defines information management, meanwhile, as follows: “Information management (IM) is the practice of ensuring a consistent flow of organizational information through a defined lifecycle that starts with its conception or capture through to its archival or disposition.”
+ARMA defines information management, meanwhile, as follows: “Information management (IM) is the practice of ensuring a consistent flow of organizational information through a defined lifecycle that starts with its conception or captures through to its archival or disposition.”

 In a lot of cases, including on this blog, they are referred to as a combination of the two disciplines under the title “Records & Information Management (RIM)”.